 The highest cascading waterfall in New York State, Kaaterskill Falls drops 260 feet in two tiers.
 Its beauty, size, and sheer force has captivated locals and visitors for centuries.
 For poets, painters, and photographers, it has been an inspiration and a muse.
 For outdoor adventurers, it is considered one of the region’s best waterfall hikes.
 Experience both points of view by combining a visit to Kaaterskill Falls with a tour of local art galleries when you stay at one of the luxury resorts in the Catskills.

-Joining Bastion Falls and Kaaterskill Falls in the Haines Falls region is the 24-foot Fawns Leap waterfall, a beautiful section of the Kaaterskill Creek that has also been the subject of paintings and photographs for over a century.
-Just off route 23A, these falls double as a popular swimming hole in warm summer months.
+Joining Bastion Falls and Kaaterskill Falls in the Haines Falls region is the 24-foot Fawns Leap waterfall, also known as "Dog's Hole", this a beautiful section of the Kaaterskill Creek that has also been the subject of paintings and photographs for over a century.
+According to legend, these falls were formed when a fawn pursued by a dog tried to jump the chasm and failed.
+Located just off route 23A, these waterfalls double as a popular swimming hole in warm summer months.
 A deep pool lies at the base of the milky white cascade, nestled within a rocky ravine carved out by the falls themselves, and it’s just big enough for a refreshing dip.

 Winding through the Platte Clove region, also known as Devil’s Kitchen, is Plattekill Creek, the source of several popular Catskills waterfalls.
 For an easy hike, start at Josh Road (at the top of Platte Clove Road) in Hunter.
 Park at the little red house and walk 100 feet south of the King Post Bridge to find Old Mill Falls.
 Named for an old mill that stood downstream from the falls in the 1800s, Old Mill Falls makes up for its short height with expansive width.
 At just 16 feet high, these falls are at their most stunning when water is high, pushing graceful veils over the entire span of the creek bed.
 Visit in spring or after heavy rain for the best views.